pgtipping/the-synth-rag/memory-bank/activeContext.md

-# Active Context - Updated on May 29, 2024 10:30 EST
+# Active Context - Updated on May 29, 2024 15:30 EST

 ## Current Work Focus

-The project is continuing its enhancement phase with a focus on implementing the admin dashboard and improving UI components.
-We've made significant progress on the Progress component implementation and admin dashboard features.
+The project is continuing its enhancement phase with a focus on implementing the cost optimization plan.
+We've made significant progress on Phase 1 (Usage Monitoring and Controls) with the implementation of the Usage Alerts System.

 ### Recent Changes

+#### May 29, 2024 15:30 EST - Usage Alerts System Implementation

+- Implemented a comprehensive Usage Alerts System:

+  - Created API endpoint for detecting unusual usage patterns
+  - Implemented alert detection for cost spikes
+  - Implemented alert detection for users approaching quota limits
+  - Implemented alert detection for unusual activity patterns
+  - Created admin dashboard for viewing and managing alerts
+  - Added real-time alert monitoring with automatic refresh
+  - Integrated with existing token usage tracking system

+- Enhanced Admin Dashboard:
+  - Added Usage Alerts page to the admin navigation
+  - Implemented alert severity visualization with color-coded alerts
+  - Added alert filtering options (show/hide resolved)
+  - Implemented alert management functionality (mark as resolved)

 #### May 29, 2024 10:30 EST - Admin Dashboard Error States Enhancement